 Cut the fruit into two halves.
 From here, scoop out the jelly-like pulp with a tablespoon.
 Now it is ready to be consumed, cooked or converted into juice.
 The skin can not be eaten.Consumption

 Passionfruit is commonly eaten by itself.
 However it makes a wonderful jelly, pie filling or cake frosting.
 Seeds with the surrounding juice sacs are also often added to fruit salads.When to eat

-Wrinkled passion fruits are not rot, but perfectly ripe.
-When wrinkled the sweet sour taste becomes somewhat sweeter.
-If the skin is not deeply wrinkled, keep the fruit at room temperature until it is.
+Unripe passion fruit can be kept at room temperature until it is.
 Ripe passion fruit can be refrigerated for a few days.

 Did you know?

 - In Hawaii the common name of the passion fruit is lilikoi.

 - Catholic missionaries in South America gave the fruit its name because they thought the flowers of the plant looked like the crown of thorns that was placed on Christ’s head.